 The Bank's exposure to interest rate risk is disclosed in Note 5(C)(i).
-Interest rate risk to which the Bank applies hedge accounting arises from fixed-rate euro medium term notes and other long-term notes issuances ("Certificados Bursatiles"), fixed-rate loans and advances, whose fair value fluctuates when benchmark interest rates change.
+Interest rate risk to which the Bank applies hedge accounting arises from fixed and floating open positions, whose fair value fluctuates when benchmark interest rates change.
 The Bank hedges interest rate risk only to the extent of benchmark interest rates because the changes in fair value of a fixed-rate note or loan are significantly influenced by changes in the benchmark interest rate (USD Libor or SOFR).
 Hedge accounting is applied where economic hedging relationships meet the hedge accounting criteria.